What is Gamification in Language Learning?

 “Films help to visualize the characters, and books can help to integrate into the minds of the characters, but games give full control at the captain’s chair.” (sbanimation.com)

 The child becomes an active learner, navigating the story and subconsciously learning language through play.
+They are learning through doing and processing the language, while influencing the outcomes as the game’s story unfolds.

 Learning by Playing

 Although for most adults there is a clear divide between what is “work” and what is “play”, that is not the case for children.
+As Dr. Maria Montessori explained, “Play is the work of the child.”
+Play is serious learning and impacts a child’s development.

-Ultimately, if the student’s language input experience is positive, then the affective filter is lowered because the brain is understanding the input and absorbing the language.
+In a previous post we discussed how the Affective Filter can make or break a learner’s language acquisition.
+Ultimately, if the student’s language input experience is positive, then the affective filter is lowered and the brain is able to understand the input and absorb the language implicitly and naturally.

 Play is a huge part of the effectiveness of the gamification of language learning.
 It serves to lower the affective filter with engaging and interactive activities that involve the learner in the process.

-H2: The Benefits of Gamification in Language Learning
+The Benefits of Gamification in Language Learning

 Gamification in foreign language learning has numerous benefits for kids: